LeishMarrero/Election_Analysis/README.md

 ```

 ## Election-Audit Summary
-Using this python script allowed us to run a large set of data with algorithms to achieve all the results we were aiming for.
+Using this Python script allowed us to run a large set of data with algorithms to achieve all the results we were aiming for.
 This script can also be used for other elections.
 For example, in a presidential race you can determine votes per state.
 You can also include what party they are running for.
 Some modifications, you'll need to make are:
 - Changing the file to load and file to save path
 - Change county votes for state votes
 - Create a "Candidate_Party" Dictionary